andorfermichael/sentalyzer/README.md

 Show stats
 ----------
-Show detailed info on collected Tweets and saved classifiers
+Show detailed info on saved classifiers

     python toolbox/show-classifiers.py

-Its worth mention that `Training data size` is the size of the trained classifier after it has been serialized (pickled) whit protocol=1 actual Memory Usage may vary...
+Its worth mention that `Training data size` is the size of the trained classifier after it has been serialized (pickled) with highest protocol actual Memory Usage may vary...